Important CICA domestic violence ruling.

 This means that Sarah will now receive at least 70% of the value of her claim.

 We operate a free and confidential legal helpline for victims of sexual abuse, assault and rape who require advice from specialist lawyers on recovering compensation.
-We are experienced in dealing with CICA claims, including appeals in relation to deductions of compensation and claims made out of the usual time limit.
+We are experienced in dealing with CICA domestic violence claims on a No Win, No Fee basis, including appeals in relation to deductions of compensation and claims made outside of the usual time limit.